agentictrustlabs/agentic-trust/docs/NISTAgentSubmission.md

 ## 4. Identity Is Not Static — It Is Contextual

 > **Identity is not a single global record.
-It is expressed through context-specific facets.**
+It is expressed through domain-scoped registries and context-specific facets.**

 An agent may simultaneously act as:
 - a patient in healthcare